Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Method

 \subsection{Disentanglement-Guided Loss}

-To ensure the DDP learns a well-disentangled and effective representation of common and rare patterns, we propose a Disentanglement-Guided Loss (DGLoss).
-This loss function jointly optimizes the parameters of backbone model and the DDP by enforcing three key properties: pattern separation, rarity preservation, and common set diversity.
+To prevent the two prototype banks from converging to homogeneous representations, we propose a Disentanglement-Guided Loss (DGLoss).
+It jointly optimizes the forecasting backbone and DDP by enforcing three key properties: pattern separation, rarity preservation, and common set diversity.

-We first introduce the Separation Loss $\mathcal{L}_{\text{sep}}$ to ensure a clear functional divide between the common and rare banks, preventing role confusion.
-Guided by pattern frequency statistics within a training batch, $\mathcal{L}_{\text{sep}}$ dynamically encourages each bank to specialize in its respective domain:
+We first introduce the Separation Loss $\mathcal{L}_{\text{sep}}$ to encourage a clear functional divide between the common and rare banks:

-where $\triangle{\mathbf{\rho}}$ is the difference between similarities $\mathbf{\rho}_c$ and $\mathbf{\rho}_r$, $m$ is a margin, and $\omega \in [0,1]$ is a frequency weight.
-Intuitively, if the input contains patterns frequently observed in recent batches, the loss penalizes activation of the rare bank; conversely, for a rare input pattern, it penalizes over-reliance on the common bank.
+where $\triangle{\mathbf{\rho}}=\max_i\mathbf{\rho}_c^i-\max_j\mathbf{\rho}_r^j$ is computed for each sample–variate pair as the difference between its maximum common-bank and rare-bank responses. $\eta = [(1-\max_i\mathbf{\rho}_c^i)/2]$ is soft rarity target, which reversely maps common bank coverage from the Pearson correlation range to [0, 1].
+The expectation is taken over all sample–variate pairs.
+A well-covered input receives a low rarity target, whereas an input poorly explained by the common bank receives a high rarity target.
+Thus, $\mathcal{L}_{\text{sep}}$ discourages rare bank activation for frequent patterns and over-reliance on the common bank for rare patterns.

 Then we propose a Rarity Preservation Loss $\mathcal{L}_{\text{rare}}$.
-With the contrastive restriction, $\mathcal{L}_{\text{rare}}$ prevents the prototypes in the rare bank from being contaminated or forgotten due to common patterns, thereby ensuring their persistent memory for rare patterns:
+With the contrastive restriction, $\mathcal{L}_{\text{rare}}$ prevents the rare prototypes from being contaminated or forgotten due to common patterns:

-where $\mathcal{A}$ is the set of activated rare prototype indices for the input, $s_{kj}$ denotes the similarity between the input representation and the $j$-th rare prototype. $\mathcal{L}_{\text{rare}}$ pulls the input representation closer to the activated rare prototype in the latent space while pushing it away from other rare prototypes.
+where $\mathcal{A}$ is the set of sample–variate positions that activate the rare path. $k_a$ is the rare prototype selected at position $a$. $\rho$ is defined in DPC.
+This input–prototype contrast directly aligns each activated rare prototype with its context while preserving rare-bank distinctiveness.
+If no sample in a mini-batch activates the rare bank, this term is set to zero.

-Furthermore, we adopt a diversity loss $\mathcal{L}_{\text{div}}$ that leverages orthogonal constraints to promote diversity and reduce redundancy among common prototypes, thereby ensuring the common bank covers a more comprehensive range of prevalent patterns:
+In addition, we adopt a diversity loss $\mathcal{L}_{\text{div}}$ that leverages orthogonal constraints to promote diversity and reduce redundancy among common prototypes:

 where $M$ is the number of common prototypes and $\mathbf{p}_c^i$ is the $i$-th common prototype vector.